-GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process

-- a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities. - b) There is a document control system. - c) There are change control mechanisms for the implementation of new operational procedures. - d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff. - e) There is a system for managing complaints.

-GQ2 There is a documented system of audit

-- a) There is a documented schedule of audits covering licensable activities. - b) Audit findings include who is responsible for follow-up actions and the timeframes for completing these.
+Standard GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities. b) There is a document control system. c) There are change control mechanisms for the implementation of new operational procedures. d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff. e) There is a system for managing complaints.
+GQ2 There is a documented system of audit a) There is a documented schedule of audits covering licensable activities. b) Audit findings include who is responsible for follow-up actions and the timeframes for completing these.
+GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills a) Qualifications of staff and all training are recorded, records showing attendance at training. b) There are documented induction training programmes for new staff. c) Training provisions include those for visiting staff.

-GQ3 Staff are appropriately qualified and trained in techniques relevant to their work and are continuously updating their skills d) Staff have appraisals and personal development plans.
+d) Staff have appraisals and personal development plans.